 There are some preprogrammed workouts on the console of the machine, but they still require a WIFI connection to be accessed.

-Realistically, to get the most of the FS14i, you would really want to be using the iFIT app.
+Realistically, to get the most out of the FS14i, you would want to use the iFIT app.

 How much space do I need for a NordicTrack FS14i?

-Although the NordicTrack FS14i is a center-drive elliptical that takes up relatively little space, make sure to leave plenty of working room at the front and back of the machine.
+Although the NordicTrack FS14i is a center-drive elliptical that takes up relatively little space, leave plenty of working room at the front and back of the machine.

-Can you go backwards on the NordicTrack FS14i?
+Can you go backward on the NordicTrack FS14i?

-Like most elliptical machines, the FS14i can be used backwards.
-There are many benefits to using an elliptical backwards, including increased quad activation, increased difficulty, and plain-old mixing things up.
+There are many benefits to using an elliptical backward, including increased quad activation, increased difficulty, and plain old mixing things up.